Gideon-Daniels/Node-React-News-API/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:8080](http://localhost:8080) to view it in your browser.
+Open [http://localhost:8080](http://localhost:8080) to view it in your browser.# NewsAPI-React-Node-FullStack